About the Investigative Reporting Workshop

 • Gunrunning into Mexico

 The Workshop also devoted substantial resources and a team, led by veteran journalists Don Barlett and Jim Steele, to our What Went Wrong project, which continued to document the hardships of the middle class at the hands of Wall Street and Washington.
-The project has culminated in a new book by Barlett and Steele, “The Betrayal of the American Dream,” published by PublicAffairs on Aug.
-1, 2012, and almost immediately on the New York Times bestseller list.
+The project culminated in a new book by Barlett and Steele, “The Betrayal of the American Dream,” published by PublicAffairs on Aug.
+1, 2012, and was on The New York Times and Los Angeles Times bestseller lists.
 We are working with two-time Academy Award-winning director Barbara Kopple to co-produce a documentary film on this subject.

 BankTracker: Cochran, in partnership with msnbc.com, developed and released BankTracker, the first online tool to track the FDIC financial performance and troubled-asset ratio of every bank and credit union in the United States.

 Since its launch, BankTracker has received 12.5 million page views.
 And in March 2010, this project won the “Creative Use of Online” media award from the Society of American Business Editors and Writers, the Workshop’s first national journalism award.
-As of June 2012, it continues to be our most popular project with readers.
+As of June 2013, it continued to be our most popular project with readers..

 Connected: The Media and Broadband Project: One of our most significant achievements, made possible with grants from the Ford and Knight foundations, was the publication of a series of stories published as Connected: The Media and Broadband Project.